GTK: Criticism

 The most common criticism of GTK is the lack of backward-compatibility in major updates, most notably in the application programming interface (API) and theming.
-The result is that application developers or theme developers have to rewrite parts of their code to make it work with a newer version of GTK.
+As a result, application and theme developers often have to rewrite parts of their code to ensure compatibility with newer versions of GTK.

 The compatibility breaks between minor releases during the GTK 3.x development cycle was explained in 2013 by Benjamin Otte as due to strong pressures to innovate, such as providing the features modern users expect and supporting the increasingly influential Wayland display server protocol.
-With the release of GTK 4, the pressure from the need to innovate will have been released and the balance between stability and innovation will tip toward stability.
+Before its release, Benjamin Otte said that GTK 4 would lower the pressure to innovate and move GTK towards stability.
 Similarly, recent changes to theming are specifically intended to improve and stabilise that part of the API, meaning some investment now should be rewarded later.
 However, in 2025, GTK 5 is described in the official documentation as "a major new version of GTK that breaks both API and ABI compared to GTK 4.x.", like GTK 3 and 4.